SDM-TIB/TrustKG/README.md

 # Semantic Data Integration
 The integration of the matching entities is performed over the knowledge graph by exploring concepts, relations, taxonomies, and rules represented in the knowledge graph.
 First, collected and curated big data is modeled using a unified schema and stored in a knowledge graph.
 Then, entity recognition and linking are employed for transforming textual values in the knowledge graph, e.g., descriptions and comments, into structured facts.
 Finally, different methods are combined to curate and complete the represented facts.
 Knowledge graph creation relies on mapping-driven algorithms guided by mapping rules that describe entities using a unified schema.
 Additionally, controlled vocabularies and ontologies used by the knowledge extraction tools are represented as RDF triples as well; links between these ontologies are also included in the knowledge graph to enable the identification of entities in different vocabularies.
 Similarity-based methods are performed for entity matching; similarity measures are able to exploit the knowledge encoded in the knowledge graph.
 Hybrid approaches combine reasoning processes on top of the knowledge graph with the wisdom of experts, and enable curation and knowledge completion.
 The mapping language RML is utilized to declaratively specify the process of semantic integration.
 The SDM-RDFizer is an RML compliant engine developed by the members of the Scientific Data Management group; it implements RML mapping rules with a set of non-blocking operators and is able to scale up the creation of large knowledge graphs.
+These techniques are implemented in the SDM-RDFizer (https://github.com/SDM-TIB/SDM-RDFizer).

+Mapping rules can also include knowledge extraction functions in addition to expressing  correspondences among data sources and a unified schema.
+Combining mapping rules and functions represents a powerful formalism to specify pipelines for integrating data into a knowledge graph transparently.
+EABlock is an approach integrating Entity Alignment (EA) as part of RML mapping rules.
+EABlock includes a block of functions performing entity recognition from textual attributes and link the recognized entities to the corresponding resources in Wikidata, DBpedia, and domain specific thesaurus, e.g., UMLS.
+EABlock provides agnostic and efficient techniques to evaluate the functions and transfer the mappings to facilitate its application in any RML-compliant engine.
+EABlock is publicly available at (https://github.com/SDM-TIB/EABlock).

-The techniques implemented in the SDM-RDFizer (https://github.com/SDM-TIB/SDM-RDFizer) have been reported in the following publications:
+The Semantic data integration techniques have been reported in the following publications:

 Jozashoori S., Vidal M.E.
 MapSDI: A Scaled-Up Semantic Data Integration Framework for Knowledge Graph Creation.
 OTM Conferences 2019